Terms

 Semantics

-Firstly, introspect key {v1 => e1 | ... | vn => en} looks up the configuration value v of the compiler by key.
-Then it reads the configuration values v1, ..., vn in this order to find vk that is equal to the v.
+First, introspect key {v1 => e1 | ... | vn => en} looks up the configuration value v of the compiler by key.
+Then it reads the configuration values v1, ..., vn in this order to find vk that is equal to v.
 If such a vk is found, introspect executes the corresponding clause ek.
-If no such vk is found, introspect will report a compilation error.
+If no such vk is found, introspect reports a compilation error.

 Type